The Birth of “Yabonza”: A Platform That’s Putting Property Managers (And Their Hefty Fees) On Notice

 The Tipping Point

 A particularly bad tenant experience encapsulated all of these frustrations.
 This tenant didn’t pay rent for months.
-He told the agent that a medical emergency prevented him from paying rent.
-It was the usual long-winded sob story about why the tenant couldn’t pay rent.
-I didn’t know if it was true or not and it really didn’t matter.
-The agent should have followed the arrears process but he didn’t.
+They told the agent that a medical emergency prevented him from paying rent.
+And fair enough, I’m a compassionate guy, however, the agent should have followed the arrears process and communicated these issues directly to me in real-time.
+He didn’t.

-Lo and behold, the tenant packed up and moved overseas… without settling his debts, of course.
+In the end, the tenant packed up and moved overseas… without settling debts, of course.

-The consequence: Because the agent didn’t do his job and didn’t follow regulations, I had a £10,000 bill that I couldn’t collect on.
-The tenant was halfway around the planet and I had no way of chasing him for the money.
+The consequence: Because the agent wasn’t transparent and didn’t follow regulations, I had a £10,000 bill that I couldn’t collect on.
+The tenant was halfway around the planet and I had no way of recovering my loss.

 But here’s the worst part…